 While dead trees may not be the most attractive part of a forest, they are essential to its health.
 Learn more about the important role dead trees play in the Forest Preserves.

 There are some dead trees that need to be removed because they may create an unsafe situation.
 Our Resource Management staff regularly removes dead trees from near buildings, roads, parking lots and trails.
 They have been especially active removing trees affected by the emerald ash borer.
-If you see a dead tree that you think poses a safety risk, please fill out our contact form (and select “Fisheries, Wildlife, Trees and Trails”) to let us know where to find it.
+If you see a dead tree that you think poses a safety risk, please fill out our contact form (and select “Issues with Trees or Vegetation”) to let us know where to find it.

 Can I collect firewood?